MeeFoundation/docs/src/Use_cases.md

 # Use cases

-This page is a collection of potentially interesting agent use cases.
-They apply to the agent irrespective of the platform (e.g. mobile phone or desktop) it is running on.
-Please note that for brevity we write "user", rather than "agent  user".
+This page is a collection of potentially interesting use cases for using an identity agent irrespective of the platform (e.g. mobile phone or desktop) it is running on.
+Please note that for brevity we write "agent" rathern than "identity agent", and "user", rather than "identity agent user".

 ### Actors

 Alice: the agent user

 Bob: another agent user that Alice knows

 ## Intrinsic